Have a Question?

 I know how to win your case

-In twenty-eight plus years of experience I have gone to court to overturn denials nearly seven hundred times, and I've won over 65% of my cases.
+In thirty plus years of experience I have gone to court to overturn denials nearly seven hundred times, and I've won over 65% of my cases.
 I am a highly skilled trial attorney, and the other side is well aware of this.